OAMPC/DreamRenewablesCms/README.md

 - To run the app via Node:
   - Ensure you're in the root directory
-  - spin up the application: `npm run develop`
+  - spin up the application: `npm run dev`

 ## Continuous Integration, Development and Deployment